mrehere/easer/README.md

 The Daily Motivation & Reflection Tracker is for individuals focused on improving their emotional well-being, including busy professionals, students, and those pursuing personal growth.

 Usage
-Users will log in daily to receive motivational quotes, journal reflections, track moods, and set personal goals.
+Users will log in daily to receive motivational quotes, journal reflections, track moods.
 They can review emotional trends over time through data visualizations.

 Special Considerations
 Simplicity: The app must be easy to use and fit into busy schedules.